 Ah, Excel.
-It’s been around since the ’80s, and yet it can still stump many of us.
-From creating complex formulas to navigating pivot tables, there’s a lot to learn.
+It’s been around since the ’80s, yet it can still stump many of us.
+There’s a lot to learn, from creating complex formulas to navigating pivot tables.

 So, where do you turn?
 You can buy a paid course, which will give you a lot of bang for your buck, but you can also start smaller — and free.

 Here are a few resources to get you started.
 This tip is sponsored by Oracle NetSuite, the world’s No. 1 cloud business system.

 The first rule of Excel: The cleaner your data, the better.
 There are countless ways typos, spaces and odd characters can gum up the works.
 Tap or click here for a great resource from Microsoft: The top ways to clean up your data.
 You’ll find a list of the most common mistakes and steps for cleaning them up.

 Seeing a program in use is much easier than reading about it.
 YouTube is great for this, and many high-quality channels are out there.
 MotionTraining has a great beginner’s series and videos that cover all the basics.
 TeachExcel is a popular channel with 169,000 subscribers and quick videos on just about anything you want to be done in Excel.

 3. Find templates to do the work for you